razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 }

 # Drawbacks/Constraints
 - Vocabulary is the biggest drawback.
 Thinking and visualising in relative units is difficult compared to absolute units like pixels(`px`) but we can work it out with the help of tools.
-We can think in pixels and render in relative units of the target platform(`rems` for web and `x` for react-native apps).
+We can think and store in pixels but render in relative units of the target platform(`rems` for web and `x` for react-native apps).

 # Alternatives
 - Here's the [absolute unit vs relative unit matrix](#absolute-unit-vs-relative-unit-matrix) which states all the altternatives with the details.